Coach holiday Best of Portugal & Southern Spain from Barcelona

 PORTUGAL & SOUTHERN SPAIN – 12 DAYS FROM BARCELONA

-Sightseeing city tour in Porto, Lisbon, Seville, Granada (Alhambra Palace & Generalife Gardens) and Toledo with local guide / Visit to a wine cellar with wine tasting included in Porto / Tour escort throughout the whole holiday / Air conditioned modern motor-coach / High speed AVE train Barcelona - Madrid / Accommodation at 4* hotels / Daily buffet breakfast (except in Madrid) / 7 meals / City taxes in Porto and Lisbon / Travel insurance.
+Transportation by modern air-conditioned coach / English-speaking accompanying guide during the tour / High speed train tickets Barcelona – Madrid / Visits in Porto, Lisbon, Seville, Córdoba, Granada (Alhambra and Generalife Gardens) and Toledo / Visit to a wine cellar with wine tasting included in Porto / Accommodation in 4* hotels / Daily buffet breakfast (except Madrid) / 3 lunches / 4 dinners / City tax in Portugal / Travel insurance.

 Day 1.
 (Thursday) BARCELONA – MADRID

 Call on at Barcelona “Sants” Station and departure by high-speed train to Madrid.
 Pleasant and short journey with the comfort and speed of this fast train.
 Arrival in Madrid, capital city of Spain.
 Transfer on your own to the hotel.
 Free day at your disposal to discover Madrid, diplomatic capital, economic center and most populous city in Spain, headquarters of the Spanish government and city where the Spanish monarchy resides.
 We recommend taking a walk through the courtly Madrid de los Austrias Neighborhood with its Renaissance and Baroque buildings in Puerta del Sol, Plaza Mayor and Plaza de la Villa, continue to the Royal Palace located in the elegant Plaza de Oriente, get to know the Cibeles Fountain, Fountain of Neptune, Puerta de Alcalá, Gran Vía or Paseo de la Castellana.
 You can also, optionally, visit the nearby imperial city of Toledo, declared a World Heritage Site.
 Hotel accommodation.